superluminar-io/fullstack-serverless-workshop/docs/adding-notes.md

 ## In this lab …

-- Setting up RESTful HTTP API with Amazon API Gateway, Lambda, and DynamoDB to be able to add notes in your app.
+- Setting up a basic RESTful HTTP API with Amazon API Gateway, Lambda, and DynamoDB, so you are able to add notes.

 ## AWS Lambda function